Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 === Downtime
 During a scene when characters have a chance to recover -- by resting or some other form of self-care and recovery -- all stress usually dice step down.
-However, mages have the #sfx[Avatar Reserve] Limit, which means they can only step down their #trait[Drained] stress using SFX.
+However, mages have the _*Avatar Reserve*_ Limit, which means they can only step down their #trait[Drained] stress using SFX.

 === Expiring Complications